waleedayoub/waleedayoub.github.io/content/post/llmzoomcamp_week3-vector-search_notes.md

       '_source': {'question': 'Course - Can I get support if I take the course in the self-paced mode?', 'course': 'data-engineering-zoomcamp',
        'section': 'General course-related questions',
        'text': 'Yes, the slack channel remains open and you can ask questions there.
-But always sDocker containers exit code w search the channel first and second, check the FAQ (this document), most likely all your questions are already answered here.\nYou can also tag the bot @ZoomcampQABot to help you conduct the search, but don’t rely on its answers 100%, it is pretty good though.', 'id': 'eb56ae98'},
+But always sDocker containers exit code w search the channel first and second, check the FAQ (this document), most likely all your questions are already answered here.\nYou can also tag the bot @ZoomcampQABot to help you conduct the search, but don't rely on its answers 100%, it is pretty good though.', 'id': 'eb56ae98'},
       '_explanation': {'value': 1.5664915,
        'description': 'sum of:',